boshd/boshd/_posts/hessian.md

   url: '/assets/blog/dynamic-routing/cover.jpg'
 ---

-The Hessian matrix is a matrix of a multivariate function's second derivatives.
+in progress - The Hessian matrix is a matrix of a multivariate function's second derivatives.
 It describes the "curvature" of the landscape produced by that function.

-Preceding

-Following.

 I like to think of it as the Jaccobian of the gradient $J(\triangledown f)$.